 General session types include:

-In responding to convention feedback requesting the presence of senior researchers/faculty to present papers at symposia along with junior researchers/faculty and graduate students, we strongly encourage symposia submissions to include some senior researchers/faculty as first-author presenters.
+In responding to convention feedback requesting the presence of senior researchers/faculty to present papers at symposia while recognizing the importance of opportunities for early career, student, and postdoctoral fellows to present their work, we strongly encourage symposia submissions that include a mix of senior and early career presenters.

 Presentations of data, usually investigating the efficacy, effectiveness, dissemination or implementation of treatment protocols.

 Symposia are either 60 or 90 minutes in length.
 They have one or two chairs, one discussant, and between three and five papers.